Volunteer with Marine Mammals of Maine

 - MUST attend an informational session and a training session to become active.
-Then attend subsequent training sessions yearly to remain active.
+Then attend subsequent training sessions yearly.

-- MUST be able to provide Marine Mammals of Maine with weekly availability via an internet-based google doc form.
+- MUST be able to provide your weekly availability via an internet-based Google doc form.

 - MUST be willing to work in all weather conditions.

 - MUST have a cell phone that can take, send and receive photos.